Children’s Heart Institute – Intensive Care Unit (ICU)

-Who will care for my child in the Children’s Heart Center ICU?
+Who will care for my child in the Children’s Heart Institute ICU?

 Your child will be cared for 24/7 by a team of affiliated specialists, including critical care physicians, cardiovascular surgeons, cardiologists, nurses, case managers, social workers, respiratory therapists, child life specialists, dietitians/nutritionists and physical and occupational therapists.
 The team is specially trained and highly experienced in treating children with heart disease.
 They work as one to provide complete care for your child, from diagnosis through treatment and long term recovery.

 We believe one of the most important team members is you, the parent.
 Through multidisciplinary rounds, you will be involved in your child’s care and remain active in your child’s recovery, every step of the way.

 Hayes appeared to be a perfectly healthy newborn.
 Three hours after birth, however, a nurse who was listening to his heart through a stethoscope heard an abnormal heart sound – a heart murmur – indicating a possible heart problem.